-Enexis's strengthened financial performance in 2011 was supported mainly by (1) higher tariffs, made possible by the negative X-factor set by the regulator for the 2011-13 regulatory period; (2) the successful integration of Intergas, which brought positive synergies; and (3) Enexis's ongoing cost management efforts, which prevented increases in its operating costs despite its growing asset base.
 Enexis's debt coverage metrics remain safely within the company's financial policy targets and our ratio guidance for the current BCA category (funds from operations (FFO)/interest coverage ratio above 4.0x and a FFO/net debt ratio above 20%).
-Although the negative X-factor permits a maximum annual increase in tariffs of 6.2%, we expect Enexis's performance and financial profile to remain stable, as the company has decided not to utilise the full regulatory allowance and has instead raised its tariffs by only 2.5% for 2012.
+Although the negative X-factor permits a maximum annual increase in tariffs of 6.7%, we expect Enexis's performance and financial profile to remain stable, as the company has decided not to utilise the full regulatory allowance and has instead raised its tariffs by only 2.2% for 2013.
 Furthermore, we caution that the positive impact of higher tariffs on Enexis is dependent on the company's continuing successful execution of its cost efficiency measures and might be constrained by a need to finance potential future acquisitions of smaller network operators, as envisaged within the overall strategy for consolidation of the Dutch distribution network segment.
 Together with restricting the increase in its tariffs, the need to fund its growing investment programme could limit the extent to which Enexis is able to strengthen its financial profile in future, especially if installation of smart meters is expedited compared with the company's expectations.